7 Amazing Bentonite Healing Clay Benefits

 Some of the most important health benefits of Bentonite clay include its ability to expel heavy metal toxins, increase nutritional wellness, boost skin health, oxygenate the body, protect the gastrointestinal system, aids immunity, and improve gum and dental health.

-Bentonite, montmorillonite, and Fuller’s earth are some of the most commonly found healing clays in western markets, but in traditional times, the consumption of earth or soil happened across the globe, and is called geophagy.
+Bentonite, montmorillonite, and Fuller’s earth are some of the most commonly found healing clays in western markets, but in traditional times, the consumption of earth or soil happened across the globe and is called geophagy.
 You can create a healing clay paste to apply to the skin, like a mud bath, or consume this clay in regulated amounts like any other food or drink.
 Due to the unusual impact this could have on your system, it is important to slowly introduce healing clays to your diet and carefully monitor its effects on your body, as there are certain associated risks.
-Now, let’s take a closer look at some of the health benefits of healing clay.

 Health Benefits of Bentonite Healing Clay